catamphetamine/farce/README.md

 document.body.innerHTML = '<div> Initial Location </div>'

 // The initial location is now rendered.
+// Call `.locationRendered()` immediately after it has been rendered, i.e. without any delay.
-// Restores the scroll position at the initial location.
+// It will restore the scroll position at the initial location.
 // The "current location" object must have a `key`. scrollPositionRestoration.locationRendered({ key: '123', pathname: '/initial-location' })